mvirgo/Rideshare-Simulation/README.md

 2. Make a build directory in the top level directory: `mkdir build && cd build`
 3. Compile: `cmake .. && make`
 4. Run it: `./rideshare_simulation`

+## File / Class Structure

+The `src` directory contains the primary code files, along with the `thirdparty/pugixml` directory that helps to read the OpenStreetMap data files.
+Within the `src` directory, the structure is as follows:

+- `main.cpp` - reads map data, then starts simulating everything
+- `concurrent/` - classes that run concurrently or support such concurrency
+  - `concurrent_object.*` - parent class of concurrency (for vehicle manager, passenger queue, and ride matcher).
+Also holds a shared mutex for its children to use in protecting cout
+  - `message_handler.h` - parent class used by children that can make use of `simple_message` for activating different functions concurrently.
+Helps store messages for reading in the next cycle of a thread
+  - `object_holder.h` - parent class of those that will generate and hold map objects (vehicle manager and passenger queue).
+Sets the max of these to be on the map at any given point
+  - `passenger_queue.*`- handles all waiting passengers prior to pickup, such as requesting to be matched
+  - `ride_matcher.*` - makes matches between empty vehicles and waiting passengers, and communicates between each during arrival/pickup
+  - `simple_message.*` - simple struct for passing simple messages by classes that inherit from `message_handler`.
+The message code here is based on an enum that should be within the classes that can receive such messages
+  - `vehicle_manager.*` - handles generating vehicles, requesting to be matched to a passenger, transitioning them between states (including pick up of passengers), smoothly moving them across their map paths, and removing any stuck vehicles
+- `map_object/` - classes that are drawn on the output map (vehicles and passengers)
+  - `map_object.h` - parent class used for objects to be drawn and map, including adding random color to distinguish objects.
+Holds position, destination and path information, as well as failure information (used to potentially remove stuck objects)
+  - `passenger.h` - stores information on whether a ride has been requested, and shapes to be drawn on the map
+  - `vehicle.*` - handles state transitions (e.g. heading to passenger -> waiting -> driving passenger), pick up and drop off of a passenger, and incrementing along its determined route path, along with shapes to be drawn on the map
+- `mapping/` - classes for handling the OSM data and map positions
+  - `coordinate.h` - basic struct for storing x, y point and checking equality of two points
+  - `model.*` - originally from route planning project; handles reading OSM data and coming up with random map positions for vehicle/passenger generation
+  - `route_model.*` - child of `model` and also from route planning project; adds more functionality to help with A* Search, such as storing node information used by the `route_planner`
+- `routing/` - classes for planning routes between two points
+  - `route_planner.*` - uses A* Search to try to plan route between two points.
+Called by both vehicles and passengers to make sure their destinations are reachable (otherwise they may be removed from the sim)
+- `visual/` - classes that handle visualization of the simulation
+  - `graphics.*` - loops through drawing vehicles / passengers at each time step, including adjusting their positions onto the map image